Stress Management in Dubai - psychologist Diana Tutschek

 Stress causes complex structural alterations in various brain regions.
 It can generate either plasticity-improving reactions related to enhanced cognition or toxic reactions that lead to impairments in brain functioning.
 These reactions depend on the form, saturation and duration of the stressful episode.
 Experiencing a lot of stress, cortisol can be elevated or over-secreted.

-Stress-evoked release of cortisol leads to several alterations in glutamatergic neurotransmission.
+Stress-evoked release of cortisol leads to several changes in glutamatergic neurotransmission.
 Glutamate is the main excitatory neurotransmitter in the brain, highly concentrated within the central nervous system (CNS).
 Stress causes a rapid increase in glutamate release in the prefrontal cortex (PFC) and hippocampus in the brain.
 Thus, cortisol particularly affects those parts of the brain involved in cognition and thinking (PFC) and remembering (hippocampi).

 The Impact of Acute and Chronic Stress on Brain Function